40net-cloud/fortinet-azure-solutions/FortiGate/AzureVirtualWAN/README.md

   <img src="images/overview1.png" alt="network drawing for FortiGate SD-WAN inside Virtual Hub"/>
 </p>

-In this scenario, FortiGate-VMs Active/Active cluster is deployed and runs natively inside Azure Virtual WAN Hub.
+In this scenario, a FortiGate-VMs Active/Active cluster is deployed and runs natively inside Azure Virtual WAN Hub.
 With this integration, the FortiGate-VMs are deployed using a Managed Application on Azure Marketplace, into the Azure Virtual WAN hub.
 During deployment the FortiGate-VMs are configured  to peer via BGP with the Virtual WAN hub router as well as link it with the FortiManager for further management.

 The solution is load balanced and configured for active-active highly resilient deployments.